-Jeffrey Reed is the Willis G. Worcester Professor of electrical and computer engineering at Virginia Tech.
+Jeffrey Reed is the Commonwealth Cyber Initiative's chief technology officer (CTO).
+He is also the Willis G. Worcester Professor of electrical and computer engineering at Virginia Tech.
 His current research focus is software radios, smart antennas, cognitive communications, and signal processing.

 He is the founding director of Wireless@Virginia Tech, one of the largest and most comprehensive university wireless research groups in the U.S. In 2010, he founded Virginia Tech’s Ted and Karyn Hume Center for National Security and Technology and served as its interim director.

 Reed has served as a consultant for numerous organizations and recently was a consultant in the AT&T – T-Mobile merger and the band plan strategy for the 600 MHz auctions.
 He has served on the technical advisory boards for six companies and as an informal advisor on national policy regarding wireless issues, most notably serving on the President’s Council of Advisors in Science and Technology (PCAST) Working Group on how to transition federal spectrum for commercial economic benefits.
 In 2014, he was selected to be a member of CSMAC, the advisory group on spectrum issues for the U.S. Department of Commerce.